 Apologies for not writing anything here.
-I have been very busy trying to set up a new 29″ MTB for mountain travel, but it seems that its too late for the Manali-Upshi or Manali-Leh trip.
-Winter has set in at the high altitude Manali-Leh road and most of the tented accomodation on the high passes will probably be winding up.
+I have been very busy trying to set up a new 29″ MTB for mountain travel, but it seems that it’s too late for the Manali-Upshi or Manali-Leh trip.
+Winter has set in at the high altitude Manali-Leh road and most of the tented accommodation on the high passes will probably be winding up.

 The Rishikesh-Gangotri road is OK after Chamba, and I am planning to take it up from Chamba with my bike.
 It will be quite cold but not anywhere near the cold in high passes of Manali-Leh road.
-On further enquiry it turns out that Uttarkashi-Gangotri stretch is under heavy repair/construction work.
-The stretch from Chamba to Uttarkashi via Mussourie road is in a better shape.
+On further inquiry, it turns out that the Uttarkashi-Gangotri stretch is under heavy repair/construction work.
+The stretch from Chamba to Uttarkashi via Mussourie road is in better shape.

 I will be posting a pic of the modified 29’er soon.

 The bike is meant to carry weights up to 15 kg., and is geared for faster runs in mountains.
 It is a hardtail, has one shocker in the front.
 The tires are 29×2.1 which will hopefully tackle grit and dirt tracks on mountains too.

 Update on 08/10/2019: Heavy snowfall (6 inches) reported in Rohtang Pass on 06/10/19 night and 07/10/19 morning which means the link between Manali and Keylong is broken.
 Snowfall was also reported in Marhi, Gramphu, and Darcha.
 HRTC has decided to suspend bus services between Manali and Keylong.
 Rescue operations to evacuate tourists trapped in Rohtang pass are on.

 Update on 18/10/2019: Manali-Leh road has been officially closed as on 15/10/2019.
 Government picket at Darcha has been removed, the one in Sarchu had been removed earlier.
 Tourists can still travel on the road but at own risk.